mkiser/WTFJHT/quiz/index.md

 {%- endif -%}
 {%- endfor -%}

-{%- comment -%}
-Build a day_number → post_url JSON map for all day numbers referenced by editions and question source_days.
-Passed to JS so per-question feedback can auto-link "Covered in Day N" to the actual post.
-Graceful: if a day has no matching post, it's omitted and JS falls back to plain text.
-{%- endcomment -%}
 {%- assign q_day_urls_json = "{}" -%}
 {%- if latest_pair -%}
   {%- assign all_day_nums = latest_pair[1].editions | default: empty -%}